Genera of non-algebraic leaves of polynomial foliations of $\mathbb C^2$

-Take $n\geqslant 2$.
-For any foliation $\mathcal{F}$ from some open dense subset of $\mathcal{A}_n^{sym}$ (resp., $\mathcal{B}_{n+1}^{sym}$), all leaves of $\mathcal{F}$ (except for a finite set of algebraic leaves) have infinite genus. \end{theorem}
+Take $n\geq 2$.
+For any foliation ${\mathcal F}$ from some open dense subset of ${\mathcal A}_n^{sym}$ (resp., ${\mathcal B}_{n+1}^{sym}$), all leaves of ${\mathcal F}$ (except for a finite set of algebraic leaves) have infinite genus. \end{theorem}

 There are some unpublished earlier results in this direction.
-For generic homogeneous vector fields, almost all leaves have infinite genus; the proof is due to Yu.Ilyashenko, but it was never written down.
-We write it in Section “\hyperref[proof-of-ilyashenko-s-theorem]{Proof of Ilyashenko's Theorem}”.
+For generic homogeneous vector fields, almost all leaves have infinite genus; the proof is due to Yu.\ Ilyashenko, but it was never written down.
+We write it in \autoref{sec:proof-Il}.

-In the unpublished version of his thesis, V. Moldavskis \cite{MolTh} proves that for a generic vector field of degree $n \ge 5$ with \emph{real coefficients} and the symmetry \eqref{vf-symmetry} each leaf has infinitely-generated first homology group.
+In the unpublished version of his thesis, V.\ Moldavskis \cite{MolTh} proves that for a generic vector field of degree $n\geq 5$ with \emph{real coefficients} and the symmetry \eqref{vf.symmetry} each leaf has infinitely-generated first homology group.
 However this is only a draft text, so the proof lacks some details and has some gaps.